oussamahamdaoui/forgJs/README.md

 **The only required value is `type`!**

-> You can make a rule by simply passing a string if you only need to check the type : `new Rule("int");`
+> You can make a rule by simply passing a string if you only need to check the type : `new Rule('int');`

 ## int